Consumers continue to fall for windfall schemes

 If it sounds too good to be true it probably is.
 Yet hundreds if not thousands of Americans continue to fall prey to the latest scams from unscrupulous overseas scammers who send emails claiming the recipient has won millions of dollars and only needs to send a certain amount of money to receive the funds.

 The spam mail can fill an inbox with everything from claims of lottery winnings to inheritances from second cousins thrice removed.
 Some of the emails may look legitimate while others are filled with poor grammar and misspelled words.

 Despite the recipient having never purchased a lottery ticket or knowing of a long lost relative in Saudi Arabia, there are those who believe the messages and send their money off–by providing their credit card number and personal information.

-The Internet is filled with complaints from those who fell for the scams and received nothing in return except a stolen identity and credit card fraud.
+The Internet is filled with complaints from those who fell for the latest scams and received nothing in return except a stolen identity and credit card fraud.

 According to Securelist, in the first quarter of 2015, spam constituted as much as 59.2 percent of all email.
 Spam emails may contain malicious files, or malware, or may be phishing attacks.
 Phishing attacks are scams meant to lure folks to provide personal and financial information.

 One of the most recent scams involves what appears to be an official letter from the FBI.
 It warns that the recipient is being watched for terrorist activity, but for $99.99 they can be removed from the list.

 Other scams that have circulated include the IRS scam in which telephone calls are placed warning of past due taxes and the Medicare fraud scam warning that money must be paid back.

 Scams aren’t limited to email and telephone.
 A Brooklyn woman was charged several months ago for scamming her friends out of $300,000 by telling them she had inherited a large amount of cash but needed money to pay off the estate’s taxes and liens.